Semrush helps you:

 If you want to rank on the first page of Google, you need to build backlinks from authority news sites and blogs.

-All you need to do is use a free service called Help a Reporter Out (HARO).
+All you need to do is use services like Help a B2B Writer (100% free) and Featured.com (freemium).

 It connects people that need sources (bloggers and journalists) to people that want links and exposure (you).

-And Iโ€™ve personally used HARO to build white hat backlinks from authoritative news sites:
+And Iโ€™ve personally used them to build white hat backlinks from authoritative news sites:

 First, register as a source.